Raugaa/Campus-catalyst/README.md

 ## 📞 Support

-For support, please open an issue on our GitHub repository or contact our team at support@campusconnect.edu.
+For support, please open an issue on our GitHub repository or contact our team at support@campuscatalyst.edu.

 ## 🔄 Updates